Does Medicare Cover Alzheimer’s Disease Care?

 - Short-Term Stay in a Skilled Nursing Facility

 - After being admitted to the hospital, patients may need to spend additional time at a skilled nursing facility to recover from an illness or injury.
-Medicare will fully cover your first 20 days in a skilled nursing facility and the cost is $176 per day for days 21 through 100.
+Medicare will fully cover your first 20 days in a skilled nursing facility and the cost is $200 per day in 2023 for days 21 through 100.
 Your doctor must certify that you need this care.

 - At the end of life, hospice services are often required.
 All hospice-related services are covered under Medicare Part A. This includes nursing care, hospice aide and homemaker services, grief counseling for your family and short-term respite care if a family member or caregiver needs a break.
 Hospice care is intended for people with a life expectancy of six months or less.
 If you live longer, Medicare will continue to cover the cost of your hospice care, but you will need a medical director or other hospice doctor to recertify you.

 Medicare does not cover long-term care.
 This includes extended stays at nursing homes or assisted living facilities.

 24 Cited Research Articles

 - U.S. Centers for Medicare & Medicaid Services.
 (2022, September 27).
 2023 Medicare Parts A & B Premiums and Deductibles 2023 Medicare Part D Income-Related Monthly Adjustment Amounts.
 Retrieved from https://www.cms.gov/newsroom/fact-sheets/2023-medicare-parts-b-premiums-and-deductibles-2023-medicare-part-d-income-related-monthly